Algeria: Early modern era

 The dey was in effect a constitutional autocrat.
-The dey was elected for a life term, but in the 159 years (1671–1830) that the system was in place, fourteen of the twenty-nine deys were assassinated.
+Though elected for a life term, over the next 159 years (1671–1830), fourteen of the twenty-nine deys were assassinated.
 Despite usurpation, military coups and occasional mob rule, the day-to-day operation of the Deylikal government was remarkably orderly.
 Although the regency patronised the tribal chieftains, it never had the unanimous allegiance of the countryside, where heavy taxation frequently provoked unrest.
-Autonomous tribal states were tolerated, and the regency's authority was seldom applied in the Kabylia, although in 1730 the Regency was able to take control over the Kingdom of Kuku in western Kabylia.
-Many cities in the northern parts of the Algerian desert paid taxes to Algiers or one of its Beys, although they otherwise retained complete autonomy from central control, while the deeper parts of the Sahara were completely independent from Algiers.
+Autonomous tribal states were tolerated, and the regency's authority was seldom applied in the Kabylia, although in 1730 the Regency was able to take control of the Kingdom of Kuku in western Kabylia.
+Many cities in the northern Algerian desert paid taxes to Algiers or one of its Beys.

-Barbary raids in the Mediterranean continued to attack Spanish merchant shipping, and as a result, the Spanish Navy bombarded Algiers in 1783 and 1784.
-For the attack in 1784, the Spanish fleet was to be joined by ships from such traditional enemies of Algiers as Naples, Portugal and the Knights of Malta.
-Over 20,000 cannonballs were fired, much of the city and its fortifications were destroyed and most of the Algerian fleet was sunk.

-In 1792, Algiers took back Oran and Mers el Kébir, the two last Spanish strongholds in Algeria.
+Barbary raids in the Mediterranean continued to attack Spanish merchant shipping, resulting in the Spanish Empire attempting to invade Algiers in 1775.
+The Spanish Navy bombarded the city in 1783 but failed to pacify it; a subsequent bombing campaign in 1784 was joined by the naval forces of other traditional enemies of Algiers, including Naples, Portugal and the Knights of Malta.
+Over 20,000 cannonballs were fired, but the effort ultimately failed; Spain sued for peace in 1786 and paid 1 million pesos to the Dey.
+In 1792, Algiers recaptured the two remaining Spanish strongholds at Oran and Mers el Kébir.
 In the same year, they conquered the Moroccan Rif and Oujda, which they then abandoned in 1795.

-In the 19th century, Algerian pirates forged affiliations with Caribbean powers, paying a "license tax" in exchange for safe harbor of their vessels.

-Attacks by Algerian pirates on American merchantmen resulted in the First and Second Barbary Wars, which ended the attacks on U.S. ships in 1815.
-A year later, a combined Anglo-Dutch fleet, under the command of Lord Exmouth bombarded Algiers to stop similar attacks on European fishermen.
+In the 19th century, Algerian pirates remained a formidable force in the Mediterranean, even forging affiliations with Caribbean powers, paying a "license tax" in exchange for safe harbor of their vessels.
+Attacks on American merchantmen resulted in the First and Second Barbary Wars, which ended the targeting of U.S. ships in 1815.
+A year later, a combined Anglo-Dutch fleet, under the command of Lord Exmouth, bombarded Algiers to stop similar attacks on European fishermen.
 These efforts proved successful, although Algerian piracy would continue until the French conquest in 1830.